The History of Enchanted Forest

 In 2012, just one year after our good friend, Phil Hart, passed away we entered into a lease agreement with the Table Rock Foundation to provide a 40 acre parcel for a youth camp in Phil’s name.

-It is our hope that this property will be held in perpetuity by either Table Rock Foundation or another 501 C(3)for the use of the youth in our community and are currently working to make this happen with our estate planning.
+It is my hope that this property will be held in perpetuity by either Table Rock Foundation or another aligned 501 C(3)for the use of the youth in our community and are currently working to make this happen with my estate planning.

-It is a magical piece of property and its ability to bring healing to those who come to it has been very apparent to us.
-We are looking forward to this land being available for future generations to enjoy.
+It is a magical piece of property and its ability to bring healing to those who come to it has been very apparent to me.
+I am looking forward to this land being available for future generations to enjoy.